 The second-born, who persisted in the notion he was the firstborn, did slip and had to help clean walls.
 The original firstborn only once was on scrubbing duty.

-The oldest was heading off to the third grade, the younger insisted he was ready for school.
-While I was five when I started school, I was to be six within a month.
-This son was four and it would be two months before his fifth birthday.
-But… I had gone into first grade, and he was to go into kindergarten.
+The oldest was heading off to the third grade.
+The younger insisted he was ready for school.
+When I was five, when I started school, I was to be six within a month.
+This son was four, and it would be two months before his fifth birthday.
+But I had gone into first grade, and he was to go into kindergarten.
 He was more precocious than I had been, so I inquired as to his entering.
 As this is California, if it were today, he would go into transitional and then kindergarten the following year.
 In the early 70s, he was readily accepted into kindergarten

-Within a week he brought home his first ‘misbehaving’ note.
+Within a week, he brought home his first ‘misbehaving’ note.
 In the early 70s, one had to be extremely naughty to have a written note sent home.
-On an average, he had several notes a week during the first month.
-He was lectured, he lost privileges, he was spanked, nothing worked long term.
+On average, he had several notes a week during the first month.
+He was lectured, he lost privileges, he was spanked, but nothing worked long term.

 Into the second month, I got another note and decided he was not able to cope socially and went to speak to the teacher and remove him from class.
 She begged me not to disenroll him as he was the most academically advanced in her class.
 I told her that if he was to stay, she must find a way to change his behavior because, like a dog, not getting chastised immediately and does not correlate punishment for a deed that happened hours before, my son was the same way.

 No notes came home for several weeks.
 Then I got a phone call from the teacher.
 She told me she had followed my advice, and while the punishment sounded somewhat harsh, the last incident was over a week ago.
 She had held off telling me to see if the punishment was effective.
 I asked what she had done?